 “Marketing’s job is never done.
 It’s about perpetual motion.
 We must continue to innovate every day.” – Beth Comstock

-Beth may be the former vice chair of General Electric, but her famous quote on marketing is truer than ever with Tramadol healthcare.
+Beth may be the former vice chair of General Electric, but her famous quote on marketing is truer than ever with healthcare marketing.
 Don’t get too comfortable.

 As soon as you wrap up your website redesign, you must turn your attention toward a campaign to launch a new service line.
 At the same time, your physician group wants to implement online appointment scheduling (finally!) as soon as possible.

 These are just a few examples of what I’ve experienced during my time as a healthcare marketer.
 What got me through it?
 My team.
 Lean on them.
 Sure, your job is never done, but that doesn’t mean you have to do it all yourself.

 How can you lean on your team members?